fcpp/fcpp/README.md

 ```
 ./make.sh [gui] run [-O] [target]
 ```
 You can omit the `gui` argument if you don't need the graphical user interface; or omit the `-O` argument for a debug build (instead of an optimised build).
+On newer Mac M1 computers, the `-O` argument may induce compilation errors: in that case, use the `-O3` argument instead.

 ## Graphical User Interface